Claromentis: A digital workplace solution with compliance built-in

 Physical security considerations.
 Ensure your employees exercise caution when accessing your intranet in public places, such as co-working spaces and coffee shops.

 Company policy.
-Explain where employees can find important intranet and HIPAA policies on your portal – and make sure they read through them.
+Explain where employees can find important intranet and HIPAA policies on your portal – and make sure they understand them with a helpful AI Q&A assistant.

 Content creation best practices.
 Describe what is and isn’t acceptable when creating content and/or communicating on your intranet.
 This should cover both informal and formal methods of communications, such as news articles and direct messages.